tkn-tub/bioelectrodynamics/README.md

 This summary typically includes details such as: Organism or System (which organism or cell type the model represents), Version and Scope (The version of the model and what it covers), Purpose and Context (The intended use of the model, e.g., for metabolic engineering, gene essentiality analysis, etc.), References (Citations to publications or databases that describe or support the model).
 - `modelVersion`: Specify the version of the model reconstruction.
 Typically, it is a string that indicates a version number, revision date, or other identifier that distinguishes one version of the model from another.
-This metadata is important for: Tracking Changes (It helps document updates, corrections, or improvements made to the model over time),Reproducibility (Users can reference the exact model version used in their analyses, ensuring that results can be reproduced or compared with other studies), Curation and Communication (It provides clarity on which iteration of the model is being used, which is especially useful when models are updated or when multiple versions exist).
+This metadata is important for: Tracking Changes (It helps document updates, corrections, or improvements made to the model over time), Reproducibility (Users can reference the exact model version used in their analyses, ensuring that results can be reproduced or compared with other studies), Curation and Communication (It provides clarity on which iteration of the model is being used, which is especially useful when models are updated or when multiple versions exist).

 Related to the metabolites:
 - `mets`: cell array of strings that lists all the metabolite identifiers included in the model.
-Each entry corresponds to one metabolite, and the identifiers often include information about the metabolite as well as its cellular compartment.
+Each entry corresponds to a single metabolite, and the identifiers often include information about both the metabolite and its cellular compartment.
 This field is fundamental because it defines the set of chemical species that participate in the metabolic reactions of the model.
-For example, "AUXOSC10fthf_u[u]" which is the first entry stand for "10_Formyltetrahydrofolate".
+For example, "AUXOSC10fthf_u[u]", which is the first entry, stands for "10_Formyltetrahydrofolate".
 The notation within brakets denotes the compartment, such as '[c]' for cytosol, '[e]' for extracellular, '[x]' denotes an exchange compartment as a pseudo‐compartment used for metabolites that are taken up from or secreted to the environment, '[u]' usually stands for unassigned or undefined (or sometimes universal), meaning that the metabolite is not assigned to one of the standard compartments (such as cytosol, mitochondrion, etc.).
 In some models it may be used as a catch‐all compartment when the precise localization is not specified.

 - `metNames`: Cell array of strings that provides the full, human‐readable names for each metabolite in the model.
 Each entry in `metNames` corresponds to the metabolite identifier listed in the `mets` field, giving a clearer description of the metabolite (for example, "10_Formyltetrahydrofolate" instead of an abbreviated identifier like "AUXOSC10fthf").
-This field is useful for model visualization, reporting, and ensuring that users can easily interpret the metabolic components during analysis or when presenting results.
+This field is helpful for model visualization, reporting, and ensuring that users can easily interpret the metabolic components during analysis or when presenting results.
 The metabolites' names are also labeled with specific naming conventions such as
   - '_c': for metabolites in the cytosol,
   - '_e': for metabolites in the extracellular space, and